China World Trade Center Tower III

 It is used for office and hotel space, with retail at its base.
 The building houses a 278-room 5-star hotel, a 1,600-seat grand ballroom and a carpark.
 The office space is located on floors 1 to 55.
 Floors 64 to 77 are occupied by the China World Summit Wing Hotel with a lobby on the 64th floor.
 Floors 79 to 81 are used for a restaurant and an observation deck.
 The four elevators that lead directly from the lobby to the 64th floor are Schindler 7000 and reach a maximum speed of 10 metres per second.

-The building was constructed by the architectural group: Skidmore, Owings, and Merrill - the same company that is credited with the construction of One World Trade Center in New York City, which was constructed after the September 11 terrorist attacks.
+The building was constructed by the architectural group Skidmore, Owings & Merrill, the same company that constructed the current One World Trade Center in New York City.